jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 They will show up usually as COM1 through COM3 with the UART value and IRQ being shown.
 Write these values done and reboot your system.
-Check your kernel boot log with the 'dmesg' command from a console, your looking to find some values with ttySX being loaded.
+Check your kernel boot log with the 'dmesg' command from a console, your looking to find some ttySX entries.

     Host@User# dmesg | grep ttyS
     serial8250: ttyS0 at I/O 0x3f8 (irq = 4) is a 16550A